AIgen-Solutions-s-r-l/fastapi-auth-service/README.md

 ## 🚀 Overview

 **auth_service** is a production-ready FastAPI-based authentication service designed to handle user authentication and management.
-It uses PostgreSQL for storing user data and provides secure JWT-based authentication with comprehensive logging and monitoring capabilities.
+It uses PostgreSQL for storing user data and provides secure JWT-based authentication with comprehensive logging, monitoring, and payment capabilities.

-> 💡 **Key Strengths**: Scalable architecture, robust security, and comprehensive API for seamless integration with other services.
+> 💡 **Key Strengths**: Scalable architecture, robust security, comprehensive API, and payment processing for seamless integration with other services.

 ## 🏗️ Architecture and Implementation